silverstripe/silverstripe-dms-cart/docs/en/change-backend-provider.md

 In the above example, `%$NewBackendService` should be a valid class which implements `DMSCartBackendInterface` interface.

-You can also switch this by providing is to the `DMSDocumentCart` constructor:
+You can also switch this by providing it to the `DMSDocumentCart` constructor:

 ```php
 $cart = DMSDocumentCart::create($newBackendService);